BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_props_state.erb.md

 );
 ~~~

-In this case, the element variable is rendered to the html element with the id "second".
+In this case, the element variable is rendered to the HTML element with the id "second".
 If we populate function "function1" to return a h1 tag with the contents "Hello, {name from prop}", then all of this can be done by:

 ~~~
 function function1(props){